dscho/pagefind-xkcd-demo/content/comics/2018-2-9-the-history-of-unicode.md

 Senator Angus King‏

-@SenAngusKing
+<span style="color:gray">@SenAngusKing</span>

 Great news for Maine - we're getting a lobster emoji!!!
-Thanks to @unicode for recognizing the impact of this critical crustacean, in Maine and across the country.
+Thanks to <span style="color:#0066FF">@unicode</span> for recognizing the impact of this critical crustacean, in Maine and across the country.

 Yours truly,

 Senator 🐮👑

-2/7/18 3:12 PM
+<span style="color:gray">2/7/18 3:12 PM</span>

 [Cueball and the bearded man (the latter now grey-haired) are looking at a wall with the Unicode standard, labeled "1988", and Senator King's tweet, labeled "2018", posted on it.]

 Cueball: What... what happened in those thirty years?

-Bearded man: Things got a little weird, okay?
+Bearded man: *Things got a little weird, okay?*